What you will learn

 Unpack that and you have the whole concept.
 Own context window: the subagent starts fresh and empty, with none of your conversation history, none of the files Claude has already read, none of the skills already loaded.
 Claude writes it a short delegation message describing the task, and the subagent works from that and nothing else.
 Custom system prompt: you can give it focused instructions, so a code-reviewer subagent thinks like a reviewer and not like a generalist.
 Specific tool access: you can hand it only the tools it needs, so a research subagent gets read tools and no write tools.
 Independent permissions: what it is allowed to do is scoped separately from your main session.

-The isolation is the point, and it cuts both ways.
+What I love about this design is that the isolation cuts both ways, and the symmetry is the part most explanations skip.
 The subagent cannot pollute your main context with its noise.
 Your main context cannot bias the subagent with irrelevant history.
 It does one job, in a clean room, and slides the result back under the door.
 What you get back is a summary, not a transcript.
 The forty files it read to answer your question do not come back with the answer.
 That is the entire value, and once you see it that way, the question of when to use one gets much simpler.

 The file behind it